 - How long has the body been exposed to the elements before discovery or being buried?

-Stay tuned with BYJU’S to learn more about entomology, its branches, importance and other related topics at BYJU’S Biology.
+Stay tuned with BYJU’S to learn more about entomology, its branches, its importance and other related topics at BYJU’S Biology.